-- Reviewing and approving bonus payments for eligible Foundation senior management employees (other than the Foundation President/Chief Executive Officer) and the eligible FASB and GASB senior management, consistent with the Foundation’s incentive compensation guidelines.
+- Reviewing and approving bonus payments for eligible Foundation senior management employees (other than the Foundation President and CEO) and the eligible FASB and GASB senior management consistent with the Foundation’s incentive compensation guidelines and approved budget.

 - Reviewing and approving any severance or similar termination payments proposed to be made to any senior executive.

-- Exercising, when deemed appropriate or advisable, authority to (1) retain independent counsel and (2) retain other professionals as appropriate to assist in the performance of its duties, including assisting in the conduct of or authorization of any investigation that is consistent with the Committee’s scope of responsibilities.
+- Maintaining authority to retain, oversee and direct 1) independent counsel and 2) other professionals (including compensation consultants) as appropriate to assist in the performance of its duties, including assisting in the conduct of or authorization of any investigation that is consistent with the Committee’s scope of responsibilities.

-- Performing such other functions as assigned by law, the Foundation’s charter or by-laws, or the Board.
+- Performing such other functions as assigned by law, the Foundation’s certificate of incorporation or By-laws, or the Board.

-- Performing periodic self-assessments of the Committee’s roles, functions and performance, including a review of the Finance and Compensation Committee Charter and a recommendation to the Board of any necessary or appropriate amendments.
+- Performing periodic self-assessments of the Committee’s roles, functions and performance that will include a review of the Committee Charter and a recommendation to the Board of any necessary or appropriate amendments.